Okay, this morning I was so proud of the fact that I’d lost 3 pounds and promised myself I wouldn’t eat anything I wanted, meaning I wouldn’t pig out.

 The bet was if I could better her on the elliptical.
 She’s been checking in to see how I’ve done and how she needs to do tomorrow to better me.

 Okay, I can tell you now, I did not get on the elliptical today, but I did workout thanks to looking into different bicep workouts that I should be sticking to daily.
-That’s a big deal because when I promised myself I wouldn’t eat myself to oblivian, I didn’t say I’d workout today.
+That’s a big deal because when I promised myself I wouldn’t eat myself to oblivion, I didn’t say I’d workout today.
 Interesting how plans can instantly change.

 What I did instead was this:

 This is our little orchard as I call it.
-We’ve got pomegranate, lemons, limes, oranges, avocado, tomatos, peppers, flowers, raspberries and blueberries.
+We’ve got pomegranate, lemons, limes, oranges, avocado, tomatoes, peppers, flowers, raspberries, and blueberries.
 The berries are all in whiskey barrels that are about 200 each.
 Our whiskey barrels can hold a lot, but if we ever need more there are some White Oak whiskey barrels for sale that I can order, which is lucky!

 My husband wanted to put all the pots on pavestones to avoid muddy feet and easier access to the fruit when it comes time to pick it.
 He’d completed part of it, but started working on the other half yesterday.